liamli99/React/Tutorial.md

 - We should at least keep `index.html` (page template) and `src/main.jsx` (entry point)!
 - Must use `.jsx` extension

 ## Theories
+### UI as a Tree
+1. **Render trees** represent the nested relationship between React components across a single render.
+2. **Dependency trees** represent the module dependencies in a React app.

 ### Trigger, Render, and Commit
 Any screen update in a React app happens in three steps:
 1. Trigger a render